 I visited nine amazing European cities in three weeks, and to my surprise, Rotterdam was my favorite.
 I enjoy traveling to learn and explore but rarely do I find somewhere I could see myself living.
-Rotterdam was that place — the perfect size of a city filled with fun neighborhoods within walking distance, beautiful towns easily accessed by train, countless local restaurants, bars, and boutiques, and most of all, NOT overcrowded with tourists.
-If you think it’s too good to be true, keep reading for the full breakdown of all my favorite spots in this premium Rotterdam Travel Guide!
+Here’s why you will love visiting Rotterdam: it’s the perfect size of a city filled with fun neighborhoods within walking distance, beautiful towns easily accessed by train, countless local restaurants, bars, and boutiques, and most of all, NOT overcrowded with tourists.
+If you think it’s too good to be true, keep reading for the full breakdown of all my favorite spots in this Rotterdam Travel Guide!

 In This Guide

 Why I Chose Rotterdam

 One of our top reasons for taking a trip to Europe was to visit our friend PJ who had recently moved to Rotterdam from New York City.
 Fun fact: She’s the one who introduced us — my boyfriend and I!
 Although fairly new to the area, she raved about the city and the surrounding towns.
 I always had an interest in visiting The Netherlands, especially Amsterdam, but was most excited for the day trips to less touristy, local spots.

 To most people, Rotterdam is best known for having one of the largest ports in the world.
 It’s also the second largest city is The Netherlands.
 To me, it was so much more.
 From the modern architecture that’s very cool and sometimes puzzling how the structure even supports itself, to the sophisticated shopping and hip dining scene.
 As a born-and-raised Palm Beach girl, I also appreciated how much water there was in the canals all around.
 There’s no feeing quite like being by the water!
 With constant innovation and new openings, I genuinely believe big things are to come to Rotterdam.
 Go now before everyone else does!